jabonchan/way-ts/README.md

 ## Quick Note 📝

-I made this library for purely personal usage.
-Eventually, I decided to make it public, 'cuz why not?
-However, for the same reason, I won't really be updating this unless I need it.
-Therefore, changes may or may not construct a very practical API, though it will <sup><sub>likely</sup></sub> remain "easy."
+I originally created this library for my own personal use, but I thought it could be helpful to others, so I decided to make it public.
+That said, updates will **mostly depend on my own needs** as I continue to use **way.ts** in my projects.
+While the APIs will reflect my current requirements, I'll aim to keep it user-friendly.
+Just keep in mind that updates may not be frequent.

 ## Documentation 📚